erikdubois/LinuxMint18i3/README.md

 Log in by clicking the symbol in the top right of the login screen and choose i3.
 I am set to autologin.
 It will remember your preferences to log in next time.

+# What will happen when you login

+Firefox will start on window 1.
+Sublime Text will start on window 2.
+Nemo will start on window 8.

+Spotify will start on any window...
+There is a bug/issue we have to live with.
+Put your mouse on top of spotify and press

+	mod (i.e.windows or super) and SHIFT and 0 to move it to window 10 for example